What happens if I miss a dose (Betapace, Sorine)?

 Overdose symptoms may include severe forms of some of the side effects listed in this medication guide.

 What should I avoid while taking sotalol (Betapace, Sorine)?

-Do not take an antacid within 2 hours before or after taking sotalol.
-Avoid using antacids without your doctor's advice.
-Use only the specific type of antacid your doctor recommends.
-Antacids contain different medicines and some types can make it harder for your body to absorb sotalol.
+Avoid taking an antacid within 2 hours before or after you take sotalol.
+Some antacids can make it harder for your body to absorb sotalol.

 What other drugs will affect sotalol (Betapace, Sorine)?